 Program for IBM India alums to design and develop software applications as freelancers in a “transparent, short-cycle process.”
 Began 2011.

-Four 12-week paid internships running from mid-September through mid-December 2013 for highly accomplished individuals who have taken a career break, have prior experience or prospective interest in Global Wealth Management or Investment Management and wish to return to the workforce.
-2013 application deadline has passed.
+14-week paid internships running from mid-September through mid-December 2013 for highly accomplished individuals who have taken a career break, have prior experience or prospective interest in Global Wealth Management or Investment Management and wish to return to the workforce.

 One-day updating program, on going recruiting of ex-finance professionals on career break.
 Ran 2005 – 2008, when company collapsed.

 21) Memorial Medical Center (non-profit Sutter Health Network), Modesto, CA: Clinical Nurse Residency Program (for the new or re-entry nurse)